 \subsection{Examples}

-We apply the Dehn surgery to torus knots.
+We apply Dehn surgery to torus knots.
 It is well known that this surgery produces a Seifert fibered manifold~\cite{M}.
-In particular, $-1/r$ surgery slopes yields the Brieskorn spheres, which are Seifert fibered integral homology spheres having three singular fibers.
+In particular, $-1/r$ surgery slopes yield the Brieskorn spheres, which are Seifert fibered integral homology spheres having three singular fibers.

 Using Theorem 6.1 and Figure 4, we obtain the following $\hat{Z}$'s.

 $S^3_{-1}(3_{1}^{r})=\Sigma(2,3,7)$

 $S^3_{-\frac{1}{2}}(3_{1}^{r})=\Sigma(2,3,13)$